ppkantorski/Ultrahand-Overlay/README.md

 ### Usage

-To use Ultrahand, follow these steps:
+To use `Ultrahand`, follow these steps:

 1. Download and install the latest [nxovloader](https://github.com/WerWolv/nx-ovlloader).
 2. Download the latest [ovlmenu.ovl](https://github.com/ppkantorski/Ultrahand-Overlay/releases/latest/download/ovlmenu.ovl) and place it within `/switch/.overlays/`.